nwlasn/cloud_computing_coursework/README.md

 - complete_pagerank.py: "top10"	-> [18, 4415, 737, 790, 1753, 143, 1719, 136, 751, 118]

 and were confirmed to be correct.

+# None of the codes has been changed since submitting, therefore there is definitely room for improvement, especially in terms of making the code more readable for others.